Psychtoolbox-3/psychtoolbox-3.github.com/docs/PsychtoolboxKernelDriver.md

 https://developer.apple.com/library/content/technotes/tn2459/\_index.html

-If you are using macOS 10.14 "Mojave", the driver will not load at all unless
+If you are using macOS 10.14 "Mojave", the driver may not load at all unless
 you disable SIP.
 Apple put additional obstacles in our way, because Apple!

 If you use some of the latest and most overprized Apple computers with some